ant-media/ant-media-documentation/docs/guides/recording-live-streams/s3-integration-http-forwarding.md

 Let us tell how HTTP Forwarding works step by step

-- Open the file {AMS-DIR} / webapps / {APPLICATION} / WEB-INF / red5-web.properties with your text editor (vim, nano)
+- Open the management panel of your AMS and go the Application settings and switch to Advanced settings
 - Add comma separated file extensions like this `settings.httpforwarding.extension=mp4,png` to the file.
-- Add the base URL with `settings.httpforwarding.baseURL=https://{YOUR_DOMAIN}` for forwarding.
+- Add the base URL with `httpforwarding.baseURL=https://{YOUR_DOMAIN}` for forwarding.

 Usage Example: